TomEnglish/CT_CSS_Project_v2/ReadMe.md

 --CSS is applied creatively and consistently, achieving a polished, professional look.   x

 Responsive Design
---Fully responsive using media queries, adapting seamlessly across screen sizes.  !!!
+--Fully responsive using media queries, adapting seamlessly across screen sizes.
+In Process

 Final Submission
 --Website is fully functional, styled, and meets all project requirements.